andypike/rectify/readme.md

 ```

 As mentioned above in the Commands section, you can use the `expose` method (if
-you include `Rectify::Controller`).
+you include `Rectify::ControllerHelpers`).
 You can use this anywhere in the controller
 action including the Command handler block.
 If you have set a Presenter for the
 view then `expose` will try to set an attribute on that presenter.
 If there is
 no Presenter or the Presenter doesn't have a matching attribute then `expose`